ESR76/esr76.github.io/_projects/ds3_soccer-proj.md

 ---
 layout: post
 title: Passing and Team Success in Soccer
-description: Our team of four used passing data to evaluate player and team success in soccer matches, as well as creating an interactive data visualization to view players in different positions
+description: Our team of four used passing data to evaluate player and team success in soccer matches, as well as creating an interactive data visualization to view players in different positions.
 ---

 #### Abstract